An3bi/musebook/whats_in_town.md

 We've listed just a few places here, but always feel free to poke the Muser to your left or right for new suggestions!

+**Challenge!** Ask a fellow Muser for directions to these places, and learn a new face!

 ## Coffee Shops
 Fuel yourself with coffee or tea